mikebranstein/terraform-workshop-instructions/src/chapters/chapter3.md

 ## Create a Terraform Module

-In this section we are going to focus on creating a re-usable Module in Terraform.
+In this chapter we are going to focus on creating a re-usable module in Terraform.

 >**So what is a module in Terraform anyways?**
 >